naser-kazemi/DS-Challenge-tester/README.md

 Tests from #1 to #10 consist of queries with more than one `\S*` in the given pattern and it is not necessary to pass them.
 But your code has to pass all the other tests.

 ### Next Updates
-In the next updates we will have other features for time testing such as "average execution time", more accurate "diff-checker functions" and also more test cases.
+In the next updates we will have other features for time testing, more accurate "diff-checker functions" and also more test cases.